BigWhale/TheExpanseRPG/README.md

 1) (optional) Rename the file from untitled.js to TheExpanseAPI.js
 1) Press `Save Script` and ensure that the console window at the bottom starts talking about restarting the sandbox and spinning up a new one

-Once all of the above steps are completed you're done!
+Once all the above steps are completed you're done!
 You should be able to create a new character in your Launched game.

 # TODO
-1) Beautify specializations
-1) Possibly convert multiple buttons into dropdowns
-1)
+1) Fix talents and specialization that have additional options